DesignBold/designbold-auth-menu-bar/README.md

 # designbold-auth-menu-bar

-Designbold DesignIt create a plugin allow append header and footer of designbold.com into your website.
-Features, login Designbold, design tool and follow Designbold
+DesignIt Wordpress plugin by [DesignBold](https://designbold.com) is build a plugin append header and footer of [DesignBold website](https://designbold.com) into your website.
+Features, login Designbold, design tool and follow Designbold.

-For more information, check out the [proposal repo](https://github.com/designboldgit/designbold-auth-menu-bar).
+For more information, check out the [proposal repo](https://github.com/DesignBold/designbold-auth-menu-bar).

-## Introduce
+## Overview

 Plugin use for Wordpress and integration of Designbold main menu and Designbold footer.